Free Crochet Cat Pattern – Amigurumi Tutorial

 Skirt

-Row 1: SC in the 2nd CH from the hook and in each stitch across.
-CH 1 and turn.
+Round 1: SC in the 2nd CH from the hook and in each CH across.
 (29)

 Bow

-Row 1: Using red yarn, CH 11.
 DC 2 in the 3rd CH from the hook.
 DC, HDC, SC, SL ST, SC, HDC, DC, DC 5 in the last CH.
 Working on the other side of the chain, DC, HDC, SC, SL ST, SC, HDC, DC, DC 2 in the last CH.
-Join with a SL ST.
+Join last ST to the first ST with a SL ST. (23)

 Using the pink embroidery thread, embroider a nose.
 Start in the stitch indicated below and insert your needle into the one stitch below and to the right of the starting stitch.
-Fill in the stitches between the starting stitch and the indicated finishing stitch.
+Fill in the stitches between the starting stitch and the indicated finishing stitch, working from one side to the other.
 FO.

 Clawdia Cat Embroidery step 1 - Amigurumi Cat